Chapter IV

 A patient receives a troubling test result and needs an oncologist.
 Two paths exist.

 The platform path.
 The patient consults a review platform with two billion users and tens of thousands of oncologist reviews.
 The platform's algorithm surfaces a five-star physician.
 The patient books an appointment, receives treatment, and dies eighteen months later from a cancer that a competent oncologist would have caught.
 The review was fake... posted by a marketing firm working for the oncologist and undetected by the platform.
 The patient is dead, but what does the platform lose?
 One two-billionth of its user base.
 The loss is invisible to the platform; the accountability is virtually nonexistent.
+The platform continues operating, its revenue unaffected and algorithm unchanged.
+This is the high-branching failure: billions of connections on one side, hundreds on the other, and no mechanism for consequences to flow.

 The friend path.
 The patient asks their 150 friends whether anyone knows a good oncologist.
 No one does—oncology is specialised, and the patient's immediate network lacks relevant experience.
 The patient asks friends to ask their friends: 150 times 150 yields 22,500 people, still no oncologist referral with direct experience.
 The information exists somewhere in the social fabric, but three hops away, four hops away, beyond the reach of the patient's strong-tie network.
 The patient gives up and returns to the platform.
+This is the low-branching failure: Dunbar-limited connections at every node, and no path long enough to reach relevant sources.

 Both paths fail.
 One has reach without accountability.
 The other has accountability without reach.
 The branching puzzle: is there a third path that offers both?